Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-18-Inverse_PINN.md

 Although **Forward PINNs** and **Inverse PINNs** are designed for different objectives, they share the same underlying computational framework and physics-informed learning principles.

-# Common Features (Shared Foundations)

-Although **Forward PINNs** and **Inverse PINNs** are designed for different objectives, they share the same underlying computational framework and physics-informed learning principles.

 | **Common Aspect** | **Description across Both Paradigms** |
 |-------------------|----------------------------------------|
 | **Mesh-Free Representation** | Both use deep neural networks that take continuous spatial coordinates $(x,y,z)$ and time $(t)$ as inputs and output physical state variables $u$. |